Cobertos/tld-data/README.md

 # tld-data

 Accurate data on TLDs with a focus on registration restrictions.
+Data pulled weekly

 Methodology:

 * Pull all TLDs from [DNS root zone](http://www.internic.net/domain/root.zone) for accuracy (disregards upcoming and terminated TLDs)
 * Combines with type information from [IANA root zone database](https://www.iana.org/domains/root/db)
 * Scrapes ICANN registry agreements for other information to get as close to the source as possible

-Automatically updates weekly with Github Actions

 ## Data